 Sports Teams to Bet on in New Jersey

 The Brooklyn Nets and the New York Knicks of the National Basketball Association are also extremely popular teams in New Jersey.
-Many fans still claim the Nets as their home team since they spent a majority of the franchise history in New Jersey.
+Many fans still claim the Nets as their home team since they spent the majority of the franchise history in New Jersey.

 Outside of the local teams, football and college basketball are two of the biggest New Jersey sports betting markets.
 Sportsbooks traditionally do well during the NFL season and during March when the NCAA Tournament takes place.